Leonora Carrington Art and Mental Health

 3. Carrington actively rejected the idea that she was a muse to the men around her, saying, “I didn’t have time to be a muse.
 I was too busy rebelling against my family and learning to be an artist.”
 Carrington also once recounted a time for a biographer when artist Joan Miro gave her money to go buy cigarettes for him and, “undaunted,” she handed the money back to him and told him to get them himself.

-4. People have said that Carrington physically resembles Virginia Woolf, another famous writer with depression.
+4. People have said that Carrington physically resembles Virginia Woolf, who is, of course, another woman famous as much for her mental health as for her writing.

 Love Carrington so much!